 FOR FURTHER INFORMATION CONTACT:

-The Commission designates Patricia A. Gallagher to represent the interests of the general public in this proceeding.
+Pursuant to 39 U.S.C.
+505, Kenneth E. Richardson is designated as an officer of the Commission (Public Representative) to represent the interests of the general public in this proceeding.

 It is ordered:

-2. Interested persons may submit initial comments within 45 days of publication of this order in the Federal Register.
+2. Interested persons may submit comments no later than 60 days from the date of publication of this document in the Federal Register.

-4. Pursuant to 39 U.S.C.
-505, Patricia A. Gallagher is designated to serve as the Public Representative representing the interests of the general public in this proceeding.
+3. Pursuant to 39 U.C.S.
+505, the Commission appoints Kenneth E. Richardson to serve as an officer of the Commission (Public Representative) to represent the interests of the general public in this docket.

 By the Commission.